 October 12, 2017: The Gilman Hydroelectric Project certification term has been extended to March 31, 2018.

 May 28, 2013: The Gilman Hydroelectric Project has been certified as low impact for a five year term, effective December 4, 2012 and expiring December 4, 2017.

-February 4, 2013: Public comment period on application has closed.
+February 4, 2013: The public comment period on application has closed.

 December 4, 2012: Ampersand Gilman Hydro LP has submitted an application for the certification of its Gilman Hydroelectric Project.
-The application was posted to website and public comment period was opened.
+The application was posted to the website and the public comment period was opened.